Sen. Whitehouse defends family’s membership in private beach club amid questions about whether it is all-White

-In an interview Friday with local news site GoLocal Providence, Whitehouse was asked whether the club has any non-White members.
+In an interview Friday with local news site GoLocal Prov, Whitehouse was asked whether the club has any non-White members.

 “I think the people who are running the place are still working on that, and I’m sorry it hasn’t happened yet,” Whitehouse replied.